 These result from soluble rock in the soil profile (including limestone, carbonate rock and salt beds) dissolving when attacked by rainfall or groundwater that is acidic

-Sinkholes also occur where a thin covering of loose material such as sand, clay or
+Sinkholes also occur where a thin covering of loose material such as sand,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.